dpmagill/iphys-toolbox/README.md

 ## Instructions

 Most of the features of FacePulseRate occur automatically, so few lines of code need to be used to return results under default options.
-For example, once the required toolboxes have been installed and the toolbox placed on Matlab's path, the following line is all that is needed to return results:
+For example, once the required toolboxes have been installed and FacePulseRate Toolbox is placed on Matlab's path, the following line is all that is needed to return results:

-    FacePulseRate(<.../MyInputVideo.mp4>);
+    FacePulseRate(</.../MyInputVideo.mp4>);

 ### Setup